poz1/PZotLSP/README.md

   yarn doc
 ```

-Documentation is now available in pzot-extension/doc
+Documentation is now available in doc folder